 High Performance in Clothing:

-High performance clothing protects the body in relation to the wearer’s occupation.
+High performance apparels protects the body in relation to the wearer’s occupation.
 Several industries such as sports, aerospace, and military use protective clothing for high performance.
 The key issues in protective textiles are functional performance, clothing comfort, human mobility, and esthetics.
 However, the design process may trade off an attribute to achieve the most important attribute for the desired function.
 However, users may be reluctant to accept trading off some attributes.
 For example, the user may be reluctant to wear a heavy garment that is not esthetically pleasing even though the required function (breathability) is achieved.

 You may follow: SWOT Analysis of Garment Manufacturing Industry

 Functional apparel has become a tool for safety, driven by fabric and apparel design innovations in the market.
 The major role of protective clothing is to reduce or eliminate health and safety risks caused by fire, chemicals, and the environment.
 The product has to perform to the expectation of a given task for it to be considered functional.
 Appropriate protective clothing should eliminate occupational hazards and provide comfort to the wearer.
 Hazards are more common in the industrial sector where physical activity is high.
 Examples of protective clothing include combat clothing, high visibility apparel, medical protective clothing, and more.